July 27th, 2020

 Roof ventilation is essential to the overall health of your home.
 It can help moderate the temperature, reducing heat from building up.
 It also helps reduce moisture build up in your attic.
 Implementing an effective roof ventilation system is a pretty complicated process, but it can be done with the right strategy.
 Your roof ventilation should have both an attic venting system and a roof deck venting system for proper airflow and moisture reduction.

-These tips will help prevent the growth of mold in your roof.
+These tips will help protect and prevent the growth of mold in your roof.
 However, sometimes even the most careful homeowners still find themselves facing a mold problem.
 That’s when the experts at Meridian Foundation Repair and Waterproofing can help.
 We’ll assess your entire home, identify the areas where you are most at risk for mold, and remediate any mold that exists.
 We’ll also put together a mold prevention strategy and make sure that your home is safe.
 Give us a call to learn more.